Insality/druid/api/components/extended/lang_text_api.md

 lang_text:format(...)
 ```

-Format string with new text params on localized text
+Format string with new text params on localized text.
+Keeps the current locale but updates the format parameters.

 - **Parameters:**
 	- `...` *(...)*: vararg